mxjeff/python-musicpd/doc/source/use.rst

     client.rangeid(())  # send an empty tuple

 Empty start in range (i.e. ":END") are not possible and will raise a CommandError.

+Remember the of the tuple is optional, range can still be specified as single string `START:END`.
+In case of malformed range a CommandError is still raised.

 Iterators
 ----------